 Features

-Read on this page about using the features, limitations and advanced options like remote live streaming (streaming only plans), email deliverability, scaling multiple servers & FAQ .
+Read on this page about hosting types required for live streaming, limitations and advanced options like remote live streaming (streaming only plans), email deliverability, scaling multiple servers & FAQ, install on own dedicated server.

 Complete Plans

-Complete: Streaming + Web & VOD plans provide all hosting capabilities, including multiple live streaming protocols (HTML5 WebRTC/HLS/MPEG-DASH & RTMP, RTSP) relayed trough Wowza SE, CPanel web hosting, SSL, VOD support with FFmpeg, WordPress Toolkit.
-Capabilities are already configured and ready for installing the VideoWhisper solutions.
+Complete: Streaming + Web & VOD hosting refers to all hosting capabilities, including multiple live streaming protocols (HTML5 WebRTC/HLS/MPEG-DASH & RTMP, RTSP) relayed trough Wowza Streaming Engine, CPanel web hosting, SSL, VOD support with FFmpeg, WordPress Toolkit.

-In addition to streaming & web, these plans include specific features that involve both web and streaming on same server: managing archived streams, configuring RTSP ip camera re-streams, scheduling video playlists as streams.
-Also advanced tools on web hosting: FFmpeg (stream snapshots / transcoding / analysis, video conversions), document conversions, GeoIP for geofencing.
-Full mode VideoWhisper web software license can be ordered separately or in a solution bundle, to remove all intrusive ads and limitations from the live streaming web applications.
-Bundles with full mode web software licensing start from $99/mo for PaidVideochat or BroadcastLiveVideo.
+In addition to streaming & web, these plans may include specific features that involve both web and streaming on same server: managing archived streams, configuring RTSP ip camera re-streams, scheduling video playlists as streams.

 P2P WebRTC w.
 STUN/TURN

-Remote WebRTC Only plans provide latency optimal P2P live streaming based on the VideoWhisper WebRTC signaling server + a STUN/TURN server (Coturn).
+Remote WebRTC Only hosting provides latency optimal P2P live streaming based on the VideoWhisper WebRTC signaling server + a STUN/TURN server (Coturn).

 P2P streaming offers the best latency by directly connecting the broadcaster to the viewer’s client.
 However, the broadcaster’s encoding power and uploading bitrate limit the maximum number of viewers that can be served.